Ram 1500 REV: Background

 The truck has electric motors for both the front and rear axle.
-The front axle motor is rated at 250 kW, while the rear is rated at 238 kW.
-The 3.6L Pentastar V6 gasoline engine is mated to a 130 kW generator which recharges the battery and extends the truck's range, but has no direct linkage to the wheels.
+The front axle motor is rated at 340 hp, while the rear motor is rated at 319 hp.
+The 3.6 L Pentastar V6 gasoline engine is mated to a 174 hp generator to recharge the battery and extend the truck's range, but lacks any mechanical linkage to the wheels.
 When additional power or traction is not needed, the front motor automatically disconnects from the wheels to improve efficiency.

-Ram expects the truck to have an all-electric range of 145 mi and a range of 690 mi when the gasoline engine is used.
-The fuel tank has a capacity of 27 gallons (102 L).
-Trucks will be equipped with a CCS connector for DC fast charging, enabling 50 mi of all-electric range to be added in approximately 10 minutes.
+Ram expects the truck to have an all-electric range of 145 mi using its battery which has a 70.8 kWh usable capacity out of its 92 kWh gross capacity.
+It has a range of 690 mi when the gasoline engine is used with the 27 U.S.gal fuel tank.
+The truck will be equipped with a CCS connector for DC fast charging, enabling 50 mi of all-electric range to be added in approximately 10 minutes.
 It also expects the truck to produce up to 663 hp and 615 lbft of torque, a 0 to 60 mph time of 4.4 seconds, a towing capacity of up to 14,000 lb, and a payload capacity of up to 2,625 lb.

 Unlike the regular Ram 1500 that uses standard rear coil springs, the REV features an air suspension in the rear as standard equipment.

 In September 2025, the production model was renamed REV, after the cancellation of the all-electric truck by the same name.

 All-electric concept

 The Ram Revolution Concept vehicle was revealed on Ram social media outlets in January 2023, showcasing a futuristic design and various high-tech features, including an augmented reality head-up display, rear suicide doors, and a collapsible pass-through between the bed and cab.
 A webpage on the Ram website also went live for the concept model.
 The name was later shortened to Ram 1500 REV.

 The concept was built on Stellantis' STLA Frame platform, designed specifically for large EVs with body-on-frame construction.
 Two battery sizes were to be offered and all-wheel drive would have been standard.

 The start of production was originally scheduled for the end of 2024, with deliveries to buyers in North America planned for early 2025.
-In December 2024, following changes in the Stellantis management board in response to market conditions, the production start date was delayed to 2026.
+In December 2024, following changes in the Stellantis management board and in response to market conditions, the production start date was delayed to 2026.
 In September 2025, production of the fully-electric REV was cancelled, with the company citing a lack of demand for battery-electric pickup trucks.